ICO-IDIBELL-IGTP* Joint Program - Genetic Diagnostics

 Organization of the Program

-ICO-IMPPC Joint Program for Molecular Diagnostics of Hereditary Cancer is co-directed by Dr Gabriel Capellà (ICO) and Dr Manuel Perucho (IMPPC).
+The ICO-IDIBELL-IGTP Joint Program for Molecular Diagnostics of Hereditary Cancer is co-directed by Dr Gabriel Capellà (ICO) and Dr Manuel Perucho (PMPPC at the IGTP).

 The Program consists of three conceptually different units